spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 Conventions for the examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Code in examples is assumed to always start with these two lines which are not
+Code in examples is assumed to always start with these two lines which is not
 shown:

 .. code-block:: python

-    import numpy as np
-    import pandas as pd
+    import spectrochempy as scp

 Any other module used in the examples must be explicitly imported, one per line (as recommended in :pep:`8#imports`)